 “That $528 goes towards your $1,500 deductible, so you’ll hit it in no time!”

 Good news?
 I think not.
 Where am I going to get $528 to pay for my meds in the first place?

-Health insurance today is a joke.
-I pay $400/month in premiums, deductibles and prescriptions and the return on the health plan is, for lack of a better word, shit.
+Healthcare today is a joke.
+I pay over $500/month in insurance premiums, deductibles, and prescriptions and the return on the health plan are, for lack of a better word, shit.

 I honestly prefer the days when my health insurance plan was “don’t get sick.”

 So now here I am, once again off the head meds and not by choice, but a necessity because I cannot afford the generic form of the meds prescribed by my doctor.
 Sure, I could have her prescribe me another med, but for the first time I had something that was helping me and I didn’t have to go through five or six other meds to find it.